livekit/rust-sdks/README.md

 ### Did you consider C/C++ as your common core?

 Yes.
 We chose Rust over C++ for a few reasons:

-- Rust's memory management model leads to fewer crashes/issues
+- Rust's ownership model and thread-safety leads to fewer crashes/issues
 - Rust's build system requires less configuration and is easier to work with
 - While we love C/C++, it's a bit nicer to write code in Rust
+- Rust has a rich ecosystem of tools (e.g. websockets, async executor)
 - Having the WebAssembly target will be useful down the road, C++ has Emscripten but it's a bit harder to set up and doesn't yet have WebRTC support.

 ### Did you look at Arcas for libwebrtc bindings?